 a list of the days on which the International Bureau is not scheduled to be open to the public during the current and the following calendar year.

-(3) The International Bureau shall effect the publications under paragraphs (1) and (2) on the website of the World Intellectual Property Organization.
+(3) [Publications on the Website] The International Bureau shall effect the publications under paragraphs (1) and (2) on the website of the World Intellectual Property Organization.

 Rule 33